Litigation is a formal method of resolving a dispute between two or more parties.

-A Judge sitting at court will makes their decision based on the facts and evidence presented by the parties.
+A Judge sitting at court will maketheir decision based on the facts and evidence presented by the parties.
 The onus is upon the claimant to prove their claim.

 The loser normally pays the successful party’s costs.
-The court will normally either summarily assess the winner’s costs on the day of the hearing after the judgment or order the costs element to a detailed assessment hearing, which will be listedat court at a later date.
+The court will normally either summarily assess the winner’s costs on the day of the hearing after the judgment, or order a detailed assessment hearing, which will be listedat court at a later date.

 The court will take into consideration the value and complexity of the claim when awarding costs.
 Courts have an obligation to ensure that costs are proportionate.
-This can have a particular effect on fast track claims, (those below £25,000 in value).
-If the matter is allocated to the mutli-track (over £25,000) then the claim would have been subject to a costs budget, prior to the trial which would have already been approved by the court.
+This can have a particular effect on fast track claims (those below £25,000 in value).
+If the matter is allocated to the multi-track (over £25,000), then the claim would have been subject to a costs budget prior tothe trial, which would have already been approved by the court.

-In personal injury claims only, even if you are not successful with the claim, you will not be liable for your opponent’s costs, however this is subject to the court not finding that you acted dishonest or fraudulent.
-If the court did find that was the case you may be liable for the opponent’s costs of defending the action.
+In personal injury claims only, even if you are not successful with the claim, you will not be liable for your opponent’s costs; however,this is subject to the court not finding that you acted dishonestly or fraudulently.
+If the court did find that was the case, you maybe liable for the opponent’s costs of defending the action.